jim380/Raspbereum/pi_setup.md

 [ [Intro](README.md) ] -- [ **Set Up RasPi** ] -- [ [Install Go](go_install.md) ] -- [ [Install Geth](geth_install.md) ] -- [ [Run Geth](geth_run.md) ] -- [ [Updates](raspi_updates.md) ]

 -----
-## Download and Load Raspbian Disk image onto the microSD card
+## Download and Load Raspbian disk image; Establish connection to the Pi
 **Before proceeding to the next step, you first need to decide how you want to access your Pi for the intial setup process.**
 1) Access locally.
 You will need the following thing(s):
     - a display